DogeTheBeast/College_notes/CHEM 154/Unit 10/Chemical Reactions and Activation Energy.md

 # Chemical Reactions

 Chemical Reactions only occur when molecules and atoms interact with one another through collisions.
 For the collisions to be successful, 2 criterias have to be fulfilled:-
-- Appropriate orientation, and
+- Appropriate orientation (Collision Geometry), and
-- Enough energy to break bonds
+- Enough energy to break bonds (Activation Energy)

 As *temperature increases*, *more collisions* occur between reactants with enough energy for the reaction to occur.